 What's Ricotta Cheese?

-Traditional Italian ricotta is a soft, moisture-rich, cheese made from reheating whey with lemon juice or vinegar and salt.
-It has a smooth but slightly grainy texture and a subtly sweet and tangy taste that isn't overly cheesy.
-Because of its simplicity, ricotta is actually one of the easiest cheeses to make dairy-free.
+It has a slightly grainy yet creamy texture and a subtly sweet and tangy taste that isn’t overly cheesy.
+Because of its simplicity, ricotta is one of the easiest cheeses to make dairy-free.

 Ingredients